egalpin/apt-vim/README.md

     apt-vim init

 This command sets up vital files and settings to allow `apt-vim` to do its thing.
-This command should be run after cloning, and only needs to be run once.
+This command should only be run as part of the manual installation process, and only needs to be run once.

 ####install